Energy Foods Slideshow: A Diet to Boost Your Mood and Energy Level

 Staying hydrated can help you avoid getting tired.
 Some studies suggest even mild dehydration can slow your metabolism and sap your energy.
 The solution is simple -- drink plenty of water or other unsweetened beverages throughout the day.

 Another way to stay hydrated and energized is to eat fresh fruits and vegetables, which are naturally full of water.
 Snack on apple wedges or celery, for example.
-Other hydrating foods include oatmeal and pasta, which sop up their cooking water.
+Other hydrating foods include soup, oatmeal and pasta, which sop up their cooking water.

 Coffee is one of the world's most popular pick-me-ups, and it works -- at least in the short-term.
 Caffeine steps up the body's metabolism, temporarily improving mental focus and energy.
 Frequent mini-servings will keep you alert and focused longer than one large dose.
 Just beware of drinking so much coffee that you can't sleep at night -- losing sleep won't help your energy!

 You can also get caffeine from tea.
 Studies show that it may improve alertness, reaction time, and memory.
 And having a cup of tea is a time-honored tradition, which may take the edge off your stress.

 Chocoholics, good news: A little bit of dark chocolate can boost your energy and mood.
 That's because of the caffeine in chocolate, along with another stimulant called theobromine.

 Breakfast is a gold mine if you want more energy.
 Studies show that people who eat breakfast every morning also have a better mood throughout the day.
 The best breakfasts deliver plenty of fiber and nutrients through whole-grain carbs, good fats, and some type of lean protein.
 And of course, they taste good!